Soil Organic Matter CruciblesSoil Analysis

 Rock River Laboratory performs soil analysis for a multitude of plant types and purposes, including field crops, commercial vegetable and fruit crops, nutrient management planning, wildlife food plots, lawns, and backyard vegetable or flower gardens.

-In an effort to ensure accurate and precise soil analysis, Rock River Laboratory participates in the Agricultural Laboratory Proficiency (ALP) program, the North American Proficiency Testing Program (NAPT), and is certified by the Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP).
+To ensure accurate and precise soil analysis, we participate in the Agricultural Laboratory Proficiency (ALP) program, the North American Proficiency Testing Program (NAPT), and is certified by the Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP).
 Learn more about our proficiency program participation and certifications here.
 In-house quality assurance/quality control data is also available for review online.

 Nitrogen and nitrate testing resources